 Please visit our community gardens throughout the county.
 Explore them by using the links above.
 If you are interested in a garden plot in our community gardens, and for information on downloading the application documents, go to the Application page link above.
-The applications are available for downloading after January 3rd for the 2021 season.
+The applications are available for downloading for Lady Bug Landing after January 3rd and other gardens February 1st for the 2022 season.
 You must also be a member of the South Coast Community Garden Association (SCCGA) to garden at all of our community gardens.

-Very important: Due to Covid-19 both in 2020 and 2021 the gardens have required that all gardeners must be gloved, masked and respect 6 ft. social distancing when gardening.
-Also if there is a shed only one gloved/masked gardener at a time when in the shed and please wash off your tools when done.
+Very important: For now, due to Covid-19 in 2022 the gardens will require that all gardeners will be required to wear a mask and respect 6 ft distancing when gardening with others.
+Also if there is a shed only one masked gardener at a time when in the shed and please wash off your tools when done.
 Thanks!

 Plots are available on a First Come, First Serve basis.
 Applications can be downloaded here or:

 Jan 3: Lady Bug Landing (at LBL garden Anderson entrance, McKay’s), Feb 1: Lakeside Harmony Garden (Lakeside City Hall).
 Coquille Harvest Moon Garden (the Application Box on the Harvest Moon Garden Gate, Coquille Library, the Coquille website: http://www.CoquilleCommunityGarden.org), Bandon’s Good Earth Garden (Ace True Value, Hennicks, Bandon City Hall & Bandon Library)